leethomason/OpenSaber/readme.md

   milli-amps.
 Note that the actual current draw tends to be less - something I'm still working out.
 Nevertheless, you should probably keep the current draw at 1000mA or less.
-- `vcc' is the current battery level, in milli-volts.
+- `vbat' is the current battery level, in milli-volts.
 4200 is fresh, 3700 is nominal, 3500 is low.
 This is read from the Vmeter of the emitter circuit.
 - `util` is the current utilization of each channel.
 It is computed from Vcc.
   `90 90 76` means that the saber will use 90% red, 90% green, and 76% of
   the blue channel.
 This keeps the average current through the LED constant.
-  When Vcc drops to 3.7V, these will all be 100%.
+  When Vbat drops to 3.7V, these will all be 100%.
 - `pwm` is the current Pulse Width Modulation of the red, green, and blue LEDs.
 - `mot` and `mot <1.1+>` gets and sets the threshold, in g-force, that the saber will detect as motion, and play the motion sound effects.